ljquanlab/DTA-GTOmega/README.md

 # Reproduction

-Note that we repeatedly run each experiment for about 50 to 80 times to obtain the results.
+Note that we repeatedly run each experiment for about 50 to 80 times.

 We provide 5-15 trained models to reproduce the results.